PostgreSQL Configuration

 Without replication slots nor continuous backups in place, configuring

-is the only way to
+wal_keep_size or wal_keep_segments is the only way to

 protect standbys from falling out of sync.